hular369/shapify/README.md

-## A PHP library that allows to check if a coordinate(lat,long) is inside or outside of a circle or a polygon
+## A PHP library that allows to check if a coordinate(lat,long) is inside or outside of a circle or a country or a polygon or a circle.

-This package enables you to check if a coordinate is inside a defined boundary of a polygon.
-It also provides a feature to calculate the area of a given boundary defined by polygon coordinates (latitude, longitude).
+This package enables you to check if a coordinate is inside a defined boundary of a coutry or a polygon.
+It also provides a feature to calculate the area of a given boundary defined by a country or a polygon coordinates (latitude, longitude), and also for circles.

 ## Features

-- **Polygon Boundaries**:
+- **Country Boundaries**:
   - Check if a coordinate is inside a country.
   - Determine which boundary coordinate is nearest to a given point(lat, long),
   - Calculate the area of a country.